jeremy-baier/cv/README.md

-# Dr Jeffrey Shafiq Hazboun, PhD MPhys BS
+# Mr. Jeremy G. Baier
-### *Assistant Professor of Physics, Oregon State University* <br/>Department of Physics
+### *Physics Graduate Student, Oregon State University* <br/>Department of Physics
-<br/> 313 Weniger Hall <br/> Corvallis, OR 97331-6507, USA
+<br/> 401 Weniger Hall <br/> Corvallis, OR 97331-6507, USA

 Listed below are links to my curriculum vitae and publication list.

-For more information on my research, please visit my personal homepage: [jeffreyhazboun.github.io](http://jeffreyhazboun.github.io/)
+For more information on my research, please visit my personal homepage: [jeremy-baier.github.io](http://jeremy-baier.github.io/)

 PDF files can be accessed using the links below: